 As a member of the MUSL, the OLC is required to make deposits in various prize reserve funds maintained by the MUSL.
-These deposits are included in the 50% prize expense computed on Powerball and Hot Lotto sales and in the 51.5% prize expense computed on Mega Millions sales.
+These deposits are included in the 50% prize expense computed on Powerball and Hot Lotto sales and in the 51.5% prize expense computed on Mega Millions sales before April 1, 2014 and 50% of prize expense computed on Mega Millions sales after April 1, 2014.
 The net amount of 50% or 51.5% prize expense, less the amount required to pay non-jackpot prizes within the State, is paid to the MUSL.
 This payment is to cover the OLC's share of current jackpot prizes based on the OLC's percent of sales for each drawing and the OLC share of the prize reserve fund.
 The prize reserve fund serves as a contingency reserve to protect all the MUSL members, including the OLC, from unforeseen prize liabilities.
 The balances of the deposits are made up of the following:

 June 30

-2013 2012
+2014 2013

-Set Prize Reserve Account \$ 827,626 \$ 846,239
+Set Prize Reserve Account \$ 765,076 \$ 827,626

-Prize Reserve Account 3,128,601 3,360,508
+Prize Reserve Account 3,209,153 3,128,601

-Balance of Unreserved Account 1,643,542 1,579,264
+Balance of Unreserved Account 1,882,054 1,643,542

-\$ 5,599,769 \$ 5,786,011
+\$ 5,856,283 \$ 5,599,769

 Bad Debt Expense: The OLC recognizes bad debt expense when retailer account receivables are greater than 90 days old.
 The accounts receivable balance due to the OLC is satisfied at that time by a transfer of funds from the restricted fidelity fund.
 The OLC may continue its effort to collect these accounts.
 Any collection from a retailer balance previously charged to bad debt expense will be deposited back to the restricted fidelity fund.
-For the years ended June 30, 2013, and 2012, bad debt expense was \$8,169 and \$20,274, respectively.
+For the years ended June 30, 2014 and 2013, bad debt expense was \$90,215 and \$8,169, respectively.